rohmatariow/SubCheck/README.md

-# subdomain Checker and Response
+# Subdomain Checker and Response

+Coded by Rohmat Ario W - @rohmatariow
 For how to use : python3 SubCheck.py